-This project, like all new generating facilities must be capable of providing both lagging and leading power factor of 0.95, measured at the HV terminals of the IC Substation Step Up Transformer, at all production levels up to the full rated load of 50 MW.
-Data provided by the IC indicates that IR#369 may not be able to meet this requirement without additional reactive support.
-Based on the assumed rated power factor of the Gamesa G97-2.0 MW (0.95) generator, and the provided impedances of the transformers, supplementary reactive support may be needed in the form of capacitor banks at the low voltage terminals of the Interconnection Transformer.
+This project, like all new generating facilities must be capable of providing both lagging and leading power factor of 0.95, measured at the HV terminals of the IC Substation Step Up Transformer, at all production levels up to the full rated load of 6.3 MW.
+Based on the provided power factor of the Suzlon S97-2.1 MW (0.94) and the provided impedances of the transformers, supplementary reactive support may be needed in the form of capacitor banks at the low voltage terminals of the Interconnection Transformer.
 This will be further investigated in the System Impact Study.
-More information on a potential tap-changer will be required for that analysis.

 A centralized controller will be required which continuously adjusts individual generator reactive power output within the plant capability limits and regulates the voltage at the 34.5 kV bus voltage.
 The voltage controls must be responsive to voltage deviations at the terminals of the Interconnection Facility substation, be equipped with a voltage set-point control, and also have the ability to slowly adjust the set-point over several (5-10) minutes to maintain reactive power within the individual generators capabilities.
 The details of the specific control features, control strategy and settings will be reviewed and addressed in the SIS, as will the dynamic performance of the generator and its excitation.
 The NSPI System Operator must have manual and remote control of the voltage set-point and the reactive set-point of this facility to coordinate reactive power dispatch requirements.